-Hestia House opened its doors in May of 1981, and since that time has provided shelter and support for close to ten thousand families.
+Hestia House opened its doors in May of 1981, and since that time has provided shelter and support for more than ten thousand families.

 "They provided comradeship.
 Until I got there, I didn't know it was happening to other women.
 It helped me feel less ashamed, helped me realize it wasn't my fault and I wasn't the only one in New Brunswick who was feeling this pain."